There are no group taxation provisions available in Armenia.

 Overview of the transfer pricing regulations

-Transfer pricing documentation on controlled transaction shall be submitted to the tax authorities no later than 20 April of the year following the tax period.
+If the amount of all controlled transactions during the tax year exceeds the threshold of AMD 200 million, the taxpayer must submit a notification of controlled transactions to the tax authorities no later than 20 April of the year following the tax period.

-Taxpayers shall submit the documents containing detailed descriptions of the controlled transactions with related parties and applied method of analysis to the tax authority within 30 working days following the day of receipt of the written notification sent in by the taxpayer.
+Taxpayers must submit documentation on control transactions to the tax authority within 30 working days from the date of receipt of the written notification.

 Armenia does not have thin capitalisation rules.
 However, there are certain limitations on deductibility of interest expenses (see Interest expenses in the Deductions section).